A couple years ago I was sitting around with my friend Jamie. I knew that the time was coming to make a change to Location Rebel.

 And thus the desk was born.

-We recruited my dad who has been in video production his whole life, and we became the renegade trio of film makers, that was stupid enough to carry a desk to over a dozen locations across Oregon.
+We recruited my dad who has been in video production his whole life, and we became the renegade trio of filmmakers, that were stupid enough to carry a desk to over a dozen locations across Oregon.

 The final result?

 Probably my favorite thing I’ve ever created.
 As well as the foundation for everything Location Rebel has evolved into.

 So, where’s the point in this history of The Desk?